-- 1. your ABLE account in another state's ABLE program, as long as you have not had a previous transfer within the past 12 months; - 2. the ABLE account of a Member of the Family under Code §529A, meaning your sibling, as long as you have not had a previous transfer within the past 12 months; or - 3. your 529 prepaid tuition or college savings account or the account of a Member of the Family under Code §529, which is more expansive than the definition under Code §529A, as long as the rollover occurs before January 1, 2026.
+- 1. your ABLE account in another state's ABLE program, as long as you have not had a previous transfer within the past 12 months; - 2. the ABLE account of a Member of the Family under Code §529A, meaning your sibling (a brother, sister, stepbrother, or stepsister), provided you have not had a previous transfer within the past 12 months; or - 3. your 529 prepaid tuition or college savings account or the account of a Member of the Family under Code §529, which is more expansive than the definition under Code §529A, if the rollover occurs before January 1, 2026.

-Remember that you must be an Eligible Individual at the time of the rollover contribution and unless the program receives documentation showing the actual earnings portion of the contribution, the entire amount will be treated as earnings.
+Remember that you must be an Eligible Individual at the time of the rollover contribution and unless the program receives documentation showing the actual earnings portion of the contribution from the previous plan or program, the entire amount will be treated as earnings.
+Also remember that you are only allowed to reallocate your investments twice per calendar year.
+Unless notified otherwise at the time of your rollover contribution, the program will assume that you have completed these two allowed investment changes in the calendar year of the rollover.

 Any transfer that does not meet these conditions will be considered non-qualified.
 Non-qualified withdrawals are subject to federal tax on any earnings, plus an additional federal tax of 10% and, for non-Texans, possibly state income tax.
 A non-qualified rollover may also negatively affect your eligibility for federal or state benefits.
+Unless the program receives the appropriate documentation showing the actual earnings portion of the rollover contribution from the transferring ABLE account, the entire amount will be treated as earnings for federal tax reporting purposes.
 Finally, if the transfer is from someone else and you are not a Member of the Family, federal gift and/or generation-skipping transfer taxes may apply.

 Because of the complex nature of these types of transactions, you are strongly encouraged to speak with a tax professional first.
 For more information, see SECTION 8.
-SUMMARY OF TAX CONSIDERATIONS.
+TAX CONSIDERATIONS.